wduquette/joe/jug/src/introduction.md

 ## Non-Goals

+The following were not goals in this development

-**High Performance**: Joe is byte-compiled, so it's faster than it could be; I'm following the original Tcl/Tk dictum: write the fast code in the host language and glue it together with the scripting language.
-(And if I were seeking super-high-performance, I wouldn't be working in Java anyway.)
+**High Performance**: Joe is byte-compiled, so it's faster than it could be.
+However, I'm following the original Tcl/Tk dictum: write the fast code in the host language and glue it together with the scripting language.
+(And if I were seeking super-high-performance I wouldn't be working in Java anyway.)

 **Application development**: See above.
 Joe is meant to be a partner with Java, not a replacement.
+However, it can be used to write small apps.

 **General scripting**: Joe's ecosystem is growing to support general scripting, but that isn't the primary use case.